SantiagoBerna/BlogPostStreamingAssets/index.md

 ### Part 1 - The game plan

-The Libstream Library mainly works through the `Streaming Manager`.
+The Libstream Library mainly works through the `Streaming Manager` inside the `ls` namespace.
 Step-by-step, let's walk through the requirements of this system:

 - It needs to be able to accept a request to a resource and return some sort of handle to the caller.
 - It must schedule and eventually collect the results from loading a resource on another thread without blocking.